fightfil/fightfil.github.io-src/content/pages/penultimate-step/index.md

     over again as a track and field athlete at the [ISTU](#the-igor-sikorski-technical-university).

-    In high school, (known as Ethan), Ellie was a track and field athelete, primarily participating in the high jump.
+    In high school, (known as Ethan), Ellie was a track and field athlete, primarily participating in the high jump.
 After clearing 5'10" partway through sophomore, Ellie---then Ethan---began to attract some mild attention from mid-teir Division I schools.
 However, during the first meet